-3.2.1 Relevance evaluation
+3.3.2 Relevance evaluation

-The relevant evaluation aims at evaluating whether RWD is closely relevant to the clinical question of concern, with particular focus on coverage of key variables, accuracy of clinical outcome definition, representativeness of target population and the integration of data with different structures.
+The relevant evaluation aims at evaluating whether RWD is closely relevant to the clinical question of concern, with particular focus on coverage of key variables, accuracy of the definition of exposure/intervention and clinical outcome, representativeness of target population and the integration of data with different structures.

-Coverage of key variables and information.
-Important variables and information relevant to clinical outcomes should be included in RWD, such as drug use, patient demographic and clinical characteristics, covariates, outcome variables, follow-up duration, potential safety information, etc. If missing data exist in some of these variables, reliable approaches for imputation should be explored and the potential impact on the result of causal inference should be evaluated.
+1) Coverage of key variables and information.

+Important variables and information relevant to clinical outcomes should be included in RWD, such as drug use, patient demographic and clinical characteristics, covariates, outcome variables, follow-up duration, potential safety information, etc. If missing data exist in some of these variables, it should be fully evaluated whether they can be resolved using reliable statistical methods, and the potential impact on the result of causal inference should be evaluated.